 As the water comes into the home and passes into the water softener, it is ionized.
 This process uses chemical attraction to remove the calcium and magnesium from the water by a law of attraction.
 The mineral tank contains a resin or zeolite that is negatively charged.
 Calcium and magnesium have positively charged particles.
 When positive meets negative, the positive clings to the negatively charged resin and is removed from the water system.

 Of course, the mineral tank can only be so large, and the question is where do the ionized particles of magnesium and calcium go.
 Here is where the brine tank comes in.
-The sodium, which is a major component of salt, attracts the newly mated particles of resin and calcium/magnesium and are flushed out and removes them from the water.
+The sodium, which is a major component of salt, attracts the newly mated particles of resin and calcium/magnesium.
+It flushes these materials out and removes them from the water.

 So far we have: